Tequesta, Florida

 Tequesta is an incorporated village in Palm Beach County, Florida, United States.
-It is the northernmost municipality in the Miami metropolitan area, which according to the 2020 United States census, had a total population of 6,158 South Florida residents.
+It is the northernmost municipality in the Miami metropolitan area, and, according to the 2020 United States census, had a total population of 6,158 South Florida residents.

 History

 Tequesta was founded in the 1950s as a planned community centered on the Tequesta Country Club.
 Tequesta was named after the Tequesta people that originally inhabited the area.
 The village was incorporated in 1957.

 Geography

-The Village of Tequesta is located at (26.960867, –80.096620).

 According to the United States Census Bureau, the village has a total area of 2.2 mi2, of which 1.8 mi2 is land and 0.5 mi2, or 20.81%, is water.

 Most of the village is located on the mainland but parts of the village are on Jupiter Island in Martin County, with small sections both north and south of the unincorporated, county-owned Coral Cove Park.

 Going to and from Tequesta from the south or east requires going over a bridge.
 Starting March 13, 2023, the Jupiter Federal Bridge will be closed for roughly 20 months to construct two 11 ft travel lanes, 7 ft bicycle lanes and 8 ft sidewalks in each direction.
 The new bridge will have up to 42 ft of vertical clearance, and the navigable-channel width will be increased to 125 ft also.